 An increase in visceral and peripheral fat distribution raises the likelihood of aromatisation of testosterone to oestrogen.
 Consider more frequent dosing, a lower dose, subcutaneous over intramuscular administration.
 Consider the use of an aromatase inhibitor under strict supervision by your prescribing clinician.

 Liver dysfunction raises SHBG which reduces your bioavailable androgen level.
 This may lead to you needing a higher than typical dose to attain optimal levels.
 It also increases the risk of aromatisation of testosterone to oestrogen.

 Sex-Hormone Binding Globulin (SHBG)

-SHBG binds to testosterone to prevent it from being bioavailable.
+SHBG is a glycoprotein that acts as a buffer, it binds to testosterone lowering the amount of bioavailable androgens.
 Therefore, it is important to identify and correct a high SHBG if appropriate.
 Patients should be counselled that the qualitative effects of TRT may take a little longer than their counterparts.
 It is worth noting that TRT often decreases SHBG so caution should be applied to the convenience of long injection intervals and infrequent review.

 Alcohol is a toxin, it increases aromatisation of testosterone to oestradiol in the liver.

 Type of Hypogonadism

 If you have a primary hypogonadism, HCG is unlikely to stimulate a significant rise in intratesticular testosterone production, compared to men with a secondary hypogonadism.
 This is worth noting when deciding on your HCG dose and frequency.

 It is important to consider which TRT will best suit your needs, goals and lifestyle.
 It may be necessary to have a benefit/risk discussion with your doctor to decide on which protocol would be most appropriate.
 This should be a joint decision as the doctor is working with your best interests at heart.
 Ok, not all… most.
 I definitely am!